Primary Key Points

 The Four Stages Of Sleep

-There are four stages of sleep that make up a complete sleep cycle.
+Four stages of sleep make up a complete sleep cycle.
 These stages progress in a cyclical pattern, becoming deeper and characterized by distinct patterns of brain activity.
 (2)

 The four stages of sleep are:

-1. NREM Stage 1 or Light Sleep: The transition stage between wakefulness and sleep.
-The brain, in this stage, produces alpha and theta waves, and the body begins to relax.
+- NREM Stage 1 or Light Sleep: The transition stage between wakefulness and sleep.
+In this stage, the brain produces alpha and theta waves, and the body begins to relax.
 It’s easy to wake up from this stage, and people may experience brief muscle contractions or hypnic jerks.

-3. NREM Stage 3 or Deep Sleep: Also known as Slow-Wave Sleep (SWS).
-The brain produces large, slow delta waves and it is difficult to wake up during this stage.
+- NREM Stage 3 or Deep Sleep: Also known as Slow-Wave Sleep (SWS).
+The brain produces large, slow delta waves, making it difficult to wake up during this stage.
 This is when the body repairs and regenerates itself.

 A sleep cycle lasts for about 90 to 110 minutes.
 And during the night, a person will go through 4 to 6 sleep cycles.